-- Your introduction should concretely define the topic of your analysis and place that topic into a broader psychological context. - To describe your topic area you should present - A description of the literature that you want to analyze in general terms, just as you would if you were writing a primary research article on the topic. - $\circ\,$ An explanation of why a meta-analysis is needed on your topic. - A discussion of theoretical debates in the literature. - Explanations of any unusual terminology or jargon that you will be using in the paper. - To specify how you analyzed the literature you should present - A precise definition of the effect you are examining. - A theoretical description of the boundaries of the analysis. - A description of any significant subgroups of studies found in the literature.
+- Your introduction should concretely define the topic of your analysis and place that topic into a broader psychological context. - To describe your topic area you should present - A description of the literature that you want to analyze in general terms, just as you would if you were writing a primary research article on the topic. - o An explanation of why a meta-analysis is needed on your topic. - A discussion of theoretical debates in the literature. - Explanations of any unusual terminology or jargon that you will be using in the paper. - To specify how you analyzed the literature you should present - A precise definition of the effect you are examining. - A theoretical description of the boundaries of the analysis.
+This should justify the inclusion/exclusion criteria that you will be using.

-- The theoretical background behind any statistical models you decided to test. - You may also want to use your introduction to present the organization of the remainder of the paper, especially if you perform several sets of analyses.
+- A description of any significant subgroups of studies found in the literature. - The theoretical background behind any statistical models you decided to test. - You may also want to use your introduction to present the organization of the remainder of the paper, especially if you perform several sets of analyses.

-10.3 The Method Section
+10.3 Method